-Never before has Barrie Pride been such a remarkable force.
+Our sixth year as Barrie Pride has been an exceptional time of change within our community and the world.
 Never before has the need for this organization to exist been more apparent.
 Never before have the many faces of the Barrie Pride community been more important.

 The Barrie Pride Team